FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/CFD of J.D. Anderson/Part 2 Basics of the Numerics/Chapter4 Basic aspects of discretization.md

 K'_2  \\ K_3 \\ K_4 \\ K_5 \\K_6'
 \end{matrix}\right]$$
-On the matrix above, the coefficient matrix is a *tridiagonal matrix*

-On the basis of the above example, <mark style="background: transparent; color: yellow">an implicit approach is more involved than an explicit approach</mark>
+On the matrix above, the coefficient matrix is a *tridiagonal matrix* On the basis of the above example, <mark style="background: transparent; color: red">an implicit approach is more involved than an explicit approach</mark>
 #### 2. The Thermal diffusivity equation
 The thermal diffusivity equation is presented as :
 $$\frac{\partial T}{\partial t} = \alpha(T) \frac{\partial^2 T}{\partial x^2}$$